drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 SerilogFilter.cs %}

-Here we can a big divergence from MediatR.
+Here we can see a divergence from MediatR.
 In GreenPipes you compose your pipeline by building up a [set of filters for your pipeline](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html).
 In this simple case I am using the `InlineFilter` extension method which is great for prototyping out new filters.
 I will build the rest of the examples out using this method, but at the end I will share the suggested approach for building a reusable and sharable filter.

 On line #5 above we are opening up this new `InlineFilter` which allows us to pass a lambda that takes in a `Context` mentioned above and it also passes the `next` pipe segment.
 This allows us to use the classic .Net `using` pattern.
 Once inside of the `using` block we call `next.Send` passing down the context.
 This should look a lot like `OWIN` or any other similar framework.
 We purposefully kept this pattern; as its both powerful and well understood by the community.